The Wall: Tour

+Throughout the show, three characters were realised as giant inflatables looming over the stage – Pink's schoolmaster, his mother, and his wife.
+During "In the Flesh", an inflatable pig also floated over the audience (a carryover from prior tours), this time sporting a crossed hammers logo to match the uniforms of the band and stage crew.

+Unlike prior tours, The Wall required precise timing and staging (allowing for little improvisation).
 For "Comfortably Numb", while Waters sang his opening verse, Gilmour waited in darkness at the top of the wall, standing on a flight case on casters, held steady by a technician, both precariously balanced atop a hydraulic platform.
 On cue, bright blue and white lights would suddenly illuminate him.
-At the end of the concert, the wall collapsed, revealing the band.
+At the very end of each concert, the wall would be dramatically torn down, controlled carefully by tipping mechanisms in order to prevent the front rows of the audience from being harmed.

 Along with the songs on the album, the tour featured an instrumental medley, "The Last Few Bricks", played before "Goodbye Cruel World" to allow the construction crew to complete the wall.
+"Empty Spaces" was also replaced by a longer version of the track, "What Shall We Do Now?".

-During the tour, band relationships dropped to an all-time low; four Winnebagos were parked in a circle, with the doors facing away from the centre.
-Waters used his own vehicle to arrive at the venue, and stayed in separate hotels from the rest of the band.
-Wright, returning as a salaried musician, was the only member of the band to profit from the tour, which lost about £400,000.
+During the tour, band relationships dropped to an all-time low; at one point, they stayed in four Winnebagos parked in a circle with the doors facing away from the centre.
+Waters, however, used his own vehicle to arrive at the venue, and stayed in separate hotels from the rest of the band.
+Ultimately, Wright, returning as a salaried musician, was the only member of the band to profit from the tour, which lost about £400,000.